bgizaw/card-number-verifier-python/README.md

 # card-number-verifier-python
-reads a card number inputted by the user and returns if it is valid and from what bank the card is made (Amex, Mastercard, or Visa)
+Reads a card number inputted by the user and returns from what bank the card is made.
+Supports the following banks: Amex, Mastercard, or Visa.

 ## Luhn Algorithm
 <sub> **Most card numbers are made using an algorithm invented by Hans Peter Luhn of IBM.
 You can determine if any credit card number is syntactically valid using the following algorithm:**